AAbella7529/AAbella7529/README.md

 💻 I am a tech and AI enthusiast's currently busy upskilling / reskilling in Coding, AI and Cyber Security, and always love to learn.

-Looking to transition into "AI or Cyber Security" and unlock my Tech Career Potential.
+:zap: Looking to transition into "AI or Cyber Security" and unlock my Tech Career Potential.

 :rocket: My purpose is to gain skills and experience in this field to future-proof my IT skills in the Digital Age, Digital Transformation, The Internet of Things and Artificial Intelligence.